maqmo/Gradebook/README.md

 # GradeBook
-GradeBook is a program whose purpose is to demonstrates the use of an sqlite database through a Java interface using a unix based operating system.
-The program offers teh user the ability to store  the grades for various course assignments after entering the names of the students.
+GradeBook is a program whose purpose is to demonstrate the use of an sqlite database through a Java interface using a unix based operating system.
+The program offers the user the ability to store students' grades for various course assignments.

 ## Getting Started

 You can use the included SQLite library by adding the jar file to your class path and compiling the source code.

-### To Compile
+### To Compile and Execute
 From the command line, enter:
 ```
 javac -cp sqlite-jdbc-3.21.0.jar GradeBook.java CSVLoader.java DBController.java
 ```

-### To Execute
+then enter:
 ```
 java -cp sqlite-jdbc-3.21.0.jar: Gradebook
 ```

-Note: The above compilation will generate the java class files into your **current working direcotory**
+_Note: The above compilation command will generate the java class files directly into your **current working direcotory**_

 ## Program Use: